 The fluid-filled inner ear (labyrinth) is a complex structure consisting of two major parts:

-The cochlea and the vestibular system are connected to the brain by the 8th (vestibulocochlear) cranial nerve.
+The cochlea and the vestibular system are connected to the brain by the 8th (vestibulocochlear) cranial nerve Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
+Some of the cranial nerves are involved in the special senses (such as seeing... read more .
 One branch of this nerve, the auditory nerve, carries sound signals to the brain and another carries balance signals.

 The cochlea, a hollow tube coiled in the shape of a snail's shell, is filled with fluid.
-Within the cochlea is the organ of Corti, which consists, in part, of about 20,000 specialized cells called hair cells.
+Within the cochlea is the organ of Corti, which contains about 20,000 specialized cells called hair cells.
 These cells have small hairlike projections (cilia) that extend into the fluid.
-Sound vibrations come into your ear and are transmitted from the eardrum to a series of 3 small bones in the middle ear (the ossicles).
-The ossicles connect to the oval window in the inner ear.
-Movement of the oval window causes the fluid and cilia to vibrate.
+The sound vibrations cause the fluid and cilia in the cochlea to vibrate.
 Vibrations of the cilia make the hair cells send signals through nerves to the brain.
 The brain interprets the nerve signals as sound.

 The vestibular system consists of two fluid-filled sacs called the saccule and the utricle and three fluid-filled tubes called the semicircular canals.
 These sacs and tubes gather information about the position and movement of the head.
 The brain uses this information to help maintain balance.

-The saccule and utricle are located in the vestibule and contain cells that sense movement of the head in a straight line, that is, back and forth, sensing acceleration, or up and down, sensing gravity.
+The saccule and utricle are located in the vestibule and contain cells that sense movement of the head from side to side (horizontally), sensing acceleration, or up and down (vertically), sensing gravity.

-If the semicircular canals malfunction, which can occur in an upper respiratory infection or other temporary or permanent disorder, the person's sense of balance may be lost or a false sensation of moving or spinning (vertigo) may develop.
+If the semicircular canals malfunction, which can occur in an upper respiratory infection or other temporary or permanent disorders, the person's sense of balance may be lost or a false sensation of moving or spinning (vertigo Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more ) may develop.

 Disorders of the inner ear can affect